topranks/wmf-clab/README.md

 Script to create a topology file for [containerlab](https://containerlab.srlinux.dev/) to simulate the WMF network (see this [presentation](https://www.youtube.com/watch?v=n81Tc1g4W5U) for an intro.)

 The script use WMF Netbox, and homer public repo YAML files, to collect information on devices running on the WMF network and create a topology to simulate them using docker/containerlab, with Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.
+Two additional scripts are included, one which can run on a device with keys that can connect to produciton routers, and gathers config and operational state from the live network, dumping it to JSON files.
+The other companion script can be used to push this config to the containerlab instances, filling in the gaps for elements that are confgiured manually in the current infra.

 As crpd is a lightweight container it is possible to run multiple nodes on even the most modest hardware.